 Painting Laminate Countertops To Look Like Wood:

-First I cleared off all the counter tops & cleaned them thoroughly using a rubbing alcohol & water mix.
+First, I cleared off all the counter tops and cleaned them thoroughly using a rubbing alcohol and water mix.

-Use a clean microfiber cloth & hard bristle brush for the areas with stuck on grease.
+Use a clean microfiber cloth and hard bristle brush for the areas with stuck on grease.

-After the countertops were clean & completely dry, I used a hand sanding block to lightly sand the surface to give it a little tooth.
+After the countertops were clean and completely dry, I used a hand sanding block to lightly sand the surface to give it a little tooth.

 Priming The Countertop